rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.command-line.md

 ### What is a shell Bash/ZSH

-You will also hear the term "shell" when learning about Terminal so it is important to distinguish between these terms.
+You will also hear the term "shell" when learning about Terminal, so it is important to distinguish between these terms.

 **shell**
 : the program which actually processes commands adn returns output

-Most shells also manage foreground and background processes, command historyand command line editing.
+Most shells also manage foreground and background processes, command history and command line editing.

 These features (and many more) are standard in bash, the most common shell in modern linux systems